epfl-ada/ada-2021-project-teamphilippe/README.md

 # Project : Milestone 3
-# Are the opinions in news quotes related to the success of a company or entrepreneur ?
+# Opinions in quotes and success : do they relate ?

 ## Abstract